 Matrix effect (%) = 100 x Post-fortified sample / solvent standard (same cone)

-The limit of quantification (LOQ) for each analyte is defined as the concentration of the lowest calibration standard used, or the lowest calibration standard which shows > 10-fold higher response than background signals in negative control sample.
+The limit of quantification (LOQ) for each analyte is defined as the concentration of the lowest calibration standard used or the lowest calibration standard which shows > 10-fold higher response than background signals in the negative control sample.